MicrosoftDocs/visualstudio-docs/docs/msbuild/combinepath-task.md

 - multiple
 ---
 # CombinePath task

 Combines the specified paths into a single path.
 ## Task parameters

  The following table describes the parameters of the [CombinePath task](../msbuild/combinepath-task.md).
+ The following table describes the parameters of the [CombinePath task](../msbuild/combinepath-task.md).

 |Parameter|Description|